Tesla Model Y Juniper

 The 0-60 and top speed will otherwise both fall on the non performance models, all very remininecent of the Model 3 Highland updates.

 The one big change we expect to see is Tesla bringing Vehicle to Load capability so that powered devices can be plugged in.
-This is a capability where Tesla is currently looking behind the competition.
+This is a capability where Tesla is currently looking behind the competition and would use technology first released in the Cybertruck.

 There is little doubt that the car will inherit the new design language that first appeared in the refreshed Model S and Model X, and then appeared in the M3 Highland.
-Notably this will include sleaker headlights, Tesla lettering on the back rather than the T logo, and in the interior the introduction of more ambient lighting.
+Notably this will include sleaker headlights, Tesla lettering on the back rather than the T logo, and it's possible that a rear light bar will appear, although this could be more of a decorative strip than offering any great functionality like some of the competitors.
+Many of the leaked pictures which were said to be the Juniper may have been of the prototype Robotaxi or development cars for the Model Q, so we are not as confident as others that will make an appearance.
+Tesla have always been keen to follow a house style and this would be a significant departure.
+The interior will see the introduction of more ambient lighting and a carry over of the Highland changes.
 It's also expected that the car will lose the stalks and move to steering mounted controls such as indicators, just like the other models.
 We can also expect a rear screen.

 The introduction of ventilated seats is expected, and like the previous generation cars, we expect the Model 3 Highland front seats to be used in the Model Y, only raised up higher, including the Performance sports seats.